 Packing a truckload of features (like an alarm clock with cathedral bells and a second time zone), the movement is incredibly complex.
 It uses as many as 109 jewels to run as smooth and as energy-efficient as possible.
 Still, the watch offers no more than 42 hours of power reserve, so you will possibly have to keep it inside a high-end (and also safecracker-proof) winder.

-For such a complex timekeeper, the watch is still quite compact.
+For such a complex timekeeper, it is still compact.
 Compared to the 2008 year model, its titanium body grew only two millimeters wider, now measuring just 44 millimeters in width.

-The traditional open-worked rose gold hands with white Superluminova patches on them look easy readable and the pair of blued hands at 10 hours (count-down timer) and 2 hours (alarm setting) are very contrast and, too, easy to read.
-It is also nice to see that, thanks to the shape of sub-dials and hands, the dial of the watch gives a whole new meaning to the word “face”.
+The traditional open-worked rose gold hands with white Superluminova patches on them look easy readable and the pair of blued hands at 10 hours (count-down timer) and 2 hours (alarm setting) are contrasting and, too, easy to read.
+It is also nice to see that, thanks to the shape of sub-dials and hands, the dial gives a whole new meaning to the word “face”.